 - Hover Settings

 Download More Stratum Elementor Widgets For Free

-Now that you know everything about the Progress Bar & Counter widgets, you can also learn more about 20+ more advanced widgets from the Stratum collection.
-We have an entire Stratum blog section devoted to this Elementor addon, so you can check out what more it can offer.
+You can learn more about 22+ more advanced widgets by Stratum.
+We have an entire Stratum blog section devoted to this Elementor addon – check it out!

-Do not forget to check out all demos of Stratum widgets to visualize your perfect designs.
+View demo for all Stratum widgets to visualize your perfect designs.